cloudsecgrc/auto-rmf/README.md

 **Restore State:** `aws s3 sync ./state-backup/ s3://auto-rmf-terraform-state` then verify with `terraform plan`

-**GitHub Actions Setup:** Add `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` as repository secrets under Settings → Secrets and variables → Actions.
+**GitHub Actions Setup:** Create OIDC identity provider in AWS IAM and IAM role adding a trust relationship to your GitHub repo.
+Update `AWS_ROLE_ARN` in workflow `env:` section if using different role.
 CI/CD pipeline runs Terraform validation, security scanning (tfsec, Checkov), and automated deployment on merge to main.
 ---

 ## Tech Stack